German workers' and soldiers' councils 1918–1919: End of the councils

-In the election for the national assembly on 19 January, the SPD won 38% of the vote and the USPD 8%.
+In the election for the national assembly on 19 January 1919, the SPD won 38% of the vote and the USPD 8%.
 The SPD joined with the Centre Party and the German Democratic Party to form the ruling Weimar Coalition.

-On 4 February 1919, the Central Council transferred its powers to the Weimar National Assembly.
+On 4 February 1919, the Central Council transferred its powers to what came to be called the Weimar National Assembly.
 The Council of the People's Deputies ceased to exist on 13 February when it passed its authority to the government of Minister President Philipp Scheidemann, newly elected by the National Assembly.
 The individual workers' and soldiers' councils across Germany lost their remaining legitimacy when the Weimar Constitution became effective on 14 August 1919.
 The last of them dissolved late in the autumn of that year.